Tyrrrz/Tyrrrz.me/src/data/blog-posts/parsing-with-fparsec/Post.md

     let tryInt (node : JsonNode) =
         node |> tryFloat |> Option.map int

+    /// Tries to get an item by its index. let tryItem (i : int) (node : JsonNode) = match node with
+        | JsonArray a -> a |> List.tryItem i
+        | _ -> None

     /// Tries to get a child node by its name. let tryChild (name : string) (node : JsonNode) = match node with
         | JsonObject o -> o |> Map.tryFind name
         | _ -> None

-    /// Lists all child nodes on an array. let items (node : JsonNode) =
-        match node with
-        | JsonArray a -> a
-        | _ -> List.empty
 ```

 By defining our own `tryParse` function, we hide FParsec's API behind a layer of abstraction so that our library is slightly easier to use.
 We also wrap the original `jsonNode` in a parser that will discard leading whitespace and ensure that the end of the stream has been reached -- the latter is important because we don't want to only partially parse the input.

 Functions `tryBool`, `tryString`, `tryFloat`, `tryInt` make it easier to extract values without having to do pattern matching yourself.
-To make it simpler to work with objects and arrays, there's also `tryChild` which will get an object child by its name and `items` which will enumerate children in an array.
+To make it simpler to work with objects and arrays, there's also `tryChild` which will get an object child by its name and `tryItem` which will get an array item by its index.

 Let's put it all together and test it on some real input: